 - A combination of higher education and previous work experience

-As the H1-B is a US employment based visa program, visas to qualified applicants are also dependent on the employer meeting certain conditions including:
+As the H1-B is a US employment-based visa program, visas to qualified applicants are also dependent on the employer meets certain conditions including:

 - Minimum wage requirements

 - The hiring is not taking place during or as a result of a strike or lock-out

 - An understanding that no US worker will be displaced because of an H1-B hire.

 - Sufficient financial stability to support the salary of the employee